 To request use of a lactation room on a short-term or drop-in basis, please go to the service desk in Sandburg to request access by a member of our security staff.
-If the request is for a long-term purpose, please contact Katrina Kozar, Administrative Assistant to the Director at firstname.lastname@example.org.
+If the request is for a long-term purpose, please contact the Administrative Assistant to the Director at firstname.lastname@example.org.
 Please provide 2-3 business days’ notice if possible.
-Long-term requestors will be provided with access to a key for that space.
+Individuals with long-term requests will be provided with access to a key for that space.

 * Only Sandburg Hall has a room designated as a permanent lactation room.
 The other buildings have multi-purpose rooms that may quickly be converted to accommodate residents, guests, and staff members who may need to use them.